 The project that Alex Thomson senior refers to was produced for an underground cultural preservation body and is not available for public dissemination, but he discusses here the key findings and statistics from it.

 This podcast and transcript should be considered in conjunction with the work of the late New York State Teacher of the Year (1991) John Taylor Gatto and the former U.S. Department of Education senior policy advisor Charlotte Thomson Iserbyt.
+The preliminary matter to Pollard gives a particularly full account of the history of English Bible translation, covering the details sketched below.

 Alex jr: I’m looking here at a folder that you’ve put together, Dad, and it’s called The Serious Student Project.